 “Express Tools > System Variables” or by typing SYSVDLG on the command line.

 In the AutoCAD realm this is truly an invaluable tool! – Kudos to Autodesk.
-I hope you found the new AutoCAD 2016 “System Variable Monitor” feature and this article helpful.
+I hope you found the AutoCAD “System Variable Monitor” feature and this article helpful.
 Stay tuned for more trends, tips and tricks, and best practices for the Autodesk community.